rsdefever/ele/docs/index.md

 matches a full element name.
 The function returns the matching element.
 If there is no matching element, an `ElementError` is raised.

-Each `Element` has four attributes which can be accessed (as demonstrated below for ``na``):
+Each `Element` has six attributes which can be accessed (as demonstrated below for ``na``):

 ```python